martingehrke/finance/said.md

 7. Put six months worth of expenses in a money-market account
 8. Take whatever money is left over and invest 70% in a stock index fund and 30% in a bond fund through any discount broker and never touch it until retirement

+**Commentary**
 Some claim Adams deserves a Nobel Price in economics for this.
+I would order things a bit differently:
+7. Put enough in an emergency fund to cover any unexpected expenses.
+2. Pay off your credit cards.
+There are many ways to do this but only a few make sense to me.
+Use the [debt snowball](https://en.wikipedia.org/wiki/Debt-snowball_method) or pay the highest interest first (AKA [debt avalanche](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=debt%20avalanche)).
+4. Invest up to the company match in your 401k if you have one, if you don't, skip this for now.
+7. Now go back and squirrel away six months of expenses in a CD ladder or something safe.
+4. Now, max out your 401k
+5. Max out your IRA
+The rest can be done simultaneously.

 ## Warren Buffet
 Mr. Buffet probably deserves his own page, until then...